hphelion/documentation/vpn-multisite.md

 2. The router can accept a negotiation from the remote node.

-In this example, either automatically start the connection from the VPC VPN (auto=start option in the IPsec.conf file) or configure it in passive mode listening for connections (auto=add option in the IPsec.conf file).
+In this example, either automatically start the connection from the VPC VPN (auto=start option in the *IPsec.conf* file) or configure it in passive mode listening for connections (`auto=add` option in the *IPsec.conf* file).

 In this router configuration, the router will only negotiate a connection when it sees a packet destined for the remote subnet in the Cloud.
+In this example, the site's are named Site-A, Site-B, and Site-C, but you can name them anything that makes sense to you.

 - From Site-A send traffic from subnet 192.168.2.0/24 to subnet 10.2.0.0/16.
-HP Networking MSR router starts IKE negotiation with VPC VPN in the Cloud when it receives the first packet.
+HP Networking MSR router starts IKE negotiation with VPC VPN in the cloud when it receives the first packet.
 - From Site-B send traffic from subnet 192.168.4.0/24 to subnet 10.2.0.0/16.
-HP Networking MSR router starts IKE negotiation with VPC VPN in the Cloud when it receives the first packet.
+HP Networking MSR router starts IKE negotiation with VPC VPN in the cloud when it receives the first packet.
 - From Site-C send traffic from subnet 192.168.3.0/24 to subnet 10.2.0.0/16.
-HP Networking MSR router starts IKE negotiation with VPC VPN in the Cloud when it receives the first packet.
+HP Networking MSR router starts IKE negotiation with VPC VPN in the cloud when it receives the first packet.

 back to the [top](#top)

-## Troubleshoot and verify connections {#trouble}
+## Troubleshoot and verify connections## {#trouble}

 See the "[VPN Quick Start Guide](http://docs.hpcloud.com/compute/vpn-quickstart)" for instructions on how to troubleshoot and verify connections.

-###For further information {#info}
+###For further information## {#info}

 - [strongSwan wiki](http://wiki.strongswan.org)
 - HP Networking MSR 20-40 Router Security Configuration Guide: [http://www.h3c.com/portal/download.do?id=1223846](http://www.h3c.com/portal/download.do?id=1223846)